Multi-Agent Reinforcement Learning for Network Load Balancing in Data Center: Introduction

-Second, network LBs deal with high flow arrival rates (higher than $500$ flows/s) -- load balancing decisions have to be made within sub-ms or micro-second level~\cite{6lb}.
-Reinforcement learning (RL) approaches~\cite{auto2018sigcomm,decima2018,drl-udn-2019,sivakumar2019mvfst} show performance gains in various system and networking problems and help avoid error-prone manual configurations.
-However, Figure~\ref{fig:ml-overhead} shows that it is computationally intractable to apply RL algorithms on network load balancing problems to make more than $500$ load balancing decisions per second even using a minimal size of neural network.
+\textbf{Network LBs deal with high flow arrival rates (higher than $500$ flows/s)--load balancing decisions have to be made within sub-ms or micro-second level~\cite{6lb}}.
+Machine learning (ML) and reinforcement learning (RL) approaches are able to make inferences and informed decisions based on multi-modal features extracted from dynamic environments, and they have shown performance gains in various system and networking problems and help avoid error-prone manual configurations~\cite{auto2018sigcomm,decima2018,drl-udn-2019,sivakumar2019mvfst,spotlight2018}.
+However, Figure~\ref{fig:ml-overhead} shows that it is computationally intractable to apply ML/RL algorithms on network load balancing problems to make more than $500$ load balancing decisions per second even using just a minimal size of neural network.
 Therefore, state-of-the-art network LBs rely on heuristics for decisions on where to place workloads~\cite{maglev,6lb,incab2018}.

-This paper represents the network load balancing problem as a cooperative game to bridge the gap between the networked computing system community and MARL community.
-This paper proposes an asynchronous mechanism that allows to (i) take advantage of the learning and inference capacity of RL algorithms given only partial observations, and (ii) generate data-driven load balancing decisions that bring performance gains at micro-second level.
-Emulated environments of different scales are constructed with real-world networking traffic to evaluate and compare the proposed mechanism with state-of-the-art load balancing algorithms.
+This paper formulates the network load balancing problem as a cooperative game to bridge the gap between the networked computing system community and MARL community.
+A new load balancing method RLB is proposed, allowing both (i) taking advantage of the learning and inference capacity of RL algorithms given only partial observations, and (ii) making--at micro-second level--data-driven load balancing decisions that bring performance gains.
+Experimental evaluations are conducted by running real-world networking traffic to compare and contrast the proposed mechanism with state-of-the-art (SOTA) load balancing algorithms.